Bartzin55/Network-Traffic-Generator/README.md

 ### Future implementations

-1. IPv6 compatibility - Novembro 2025
+1. Latency control between each packet transmission - Noveember 2025
-2. Latency control between each packet transmission and configuration of the packet size in bytes (Currently, the size of the sent packet is 1472 bytes) - Novembro 2025
+2. Configuration of the packet size in bytes (Currently, the size of the sent packet is 1472 bytes) - November 2025
+2. IPv6 compatibility - November 2025
 3. Support for Portuguese and English languages - soon
 ---
 <p align="center">